-Jammed between some of the most volatile countries in the world – just to name a few neighbors, Iraq and Syria – you'd be forgiven for being a little nervous before a trip to Jordan.
+Jammed between some of the most volatile countries in the world – Iraq and Syria, just to name a few – you'd be forgiven for being a little nervous before a trip to Jordan.

 To put your nerves to rest, despite everything that's going on around the country, Jordan's leaders have been working hard to make the desert kingdom into a modernized nation in global society.
 The first step to doing this, is ensuring travelers feel safe.

-Two recent incidents have threatened to destroy that reputation as a safe and welcoming destination.
+There have been a few rare incidents that have threatened to destroy Jordan's reputation as a safe and welcoming destination.

-If you're still concerned about the possibility for terrorist actions while on vacation in Jordan, keep these facts in mind:
+If you're still concerned about the possibility for terrorism while on vacation in Jordan, keep these facts in mind:

 As a happy result of the increased police and military presence to combat terrorism, crime rates throughout Jordan are quite low compared even to many cities in Europe and the United States.